Chagrilled/P4-DandoriDesktop/readme.md

 - ❌ Refactor the map to see if I can separate state from the map data, which might fix the component-refreshing problem.
 A bit similarly to filters.
 Perhaps the map doesn't have to use the main data set and can maintain its own without having the main map set as a prop?
 - ✅ Portals
 - ❌ Need a way to arbitrarily add parameters to objects, so swapping to things like gates, where `Life` is needed, but not anywhere else, is possible for newly created objects.
+- ❌ Marigumo net
+- ❌ CIDList for hydrojelly
+- ❌ How do handleboard weights work
+- 🚧 Base camp AI - some of the genvar bytes are editable, but I haven't been able to create a new, locked base.
+- 🚧 Missing icons - excavation, ojama blocks, bookends, bank - for now some are mapped to a default icon

 </details>